FNRC/MP-SDWN/README.md

 MP-SDWN is inspired by Odin, and extended it from two main aspects:

-1. We add the functions of HostAP into Click to manage the user association with VAP operation.
+1. We add the functions of hostapd into Click to manage the user association with VAP operation.
 To ultilize the original wireless data frame transmission control algorithm in kernel space, a NAT module is implemented in eth interface to translate the VAP and MAC address of users.
 (It was finished in release 1.0)

 2. A DHCP control model and an access authentication model were implemented in MP-SDWN to provide user access.
 (It was finished in release 1.0)